2012 Victory Bowl: First quarter

 The game was scoreless in the first period, with Northwestern punting three times and Greenville turning it over twice on downs.

 Second quarter

 Northwestern got the scoring started after a Greenville fumble early in the second quarter.
 Two plays later, Josh Balzer connected with Brian Lecheler for an 88-yard touchdown strike.
 The Eagles then capped a 66-yard drive with a two-yard TD pass from Balzer to Lecheler with 15 seconds remaining in the half for a 14-0 lead.

 Third quarter

-Greenville opened the second half with a scoring after Brendan Chambers ran nine yards for a touchdown after a 74-yard scoring drive.
+Greenville opened the second half with scoring after Brendan Chambers ran nine yards for a touchdown after a 74-yard scoring drive.
 Following a Northwestern three-and-out, the Panthers had an 80-yard touchdown pass of their own as Chambers found Anthony Gonzalez to tie the game at 14.
 Both teams traded punts and fumbles for the rest of the quarter without any scoring.